The Three Marks (of existence)

 Go fetch to proof

-In normal installations of Mastodon version 3.4, when you create a post with a link, there is code that "fetches" the page that card view of the website.
+In normal installations of Mastodon version 3.4, when you create a post with a link, there is code that "fetches" the page to create that card view of the website.
 The official code that does this looks like this:

 mastodon-3.4.1/app/services/fetch_link_card_service.rb